 I will miss him.
 May another wonderful Intruder RIP.

 Bain Black, Wolf Pack 36

 ROBERT F. ADAMS

 Bob served as a pilot in the 281st AHC from June of 1966 until June 1967.
 He returned to the states and served as an instructor pilot at Fort Rucker for two years then left active services but remained active in the National Guard.
 Bob died in a motorcycle accident on November 10, 2002.
-His wife Betty resides at 1204 Medowbrook Drive, Watertown, WI 53098-3404 and is an honorary member of the 281st AHC Association.
+His wife Betty resides in Watertown, WI and is an honorary member of the 281st AHC Association.
 Bob's DOB was 23 April 1946.
-His SSN was issued in Wisconsin

 CRAIG S. ALBEE